ishaan2304/car-analysis/README.md

 # Car Analysis

 This repository contains a comprehensive analysis of car data using Jupyter Notebooks.
-The analysis aims to explore various aspects of car features, performance metrics, and other relevant data to provide insightful conclusions and visualizations
+The analysis aims to explore various aspects of car features, performance metrics, and other relevant data to provide insightful conclusions and visualizations.
 ## Repository Structure

 - `cars.ipynb`: The main Jupyter Notebook containing the data analysis and visualizations.